MetLife ruling bolsters other firms arguing systemic unimportance

 “GE Capital no longer poses a major threat to U.S. financial stability,” said RBC Capital Markets analyst Deane Dray, “and we believe the federal review is almost a formality at this point.”

-Additional reporting by Lisa Lambert and Sarah N. Lynch in Washington, Sruthi Shankar in Bengaluru and Trevor Hunnicutt in New York; Editing by Leslie Adler
+Additional reporting by Lisa Lambert and Sarah N. Lynch in Washington, Sruthi Shankar in Bengaluru and Trevor Hunnicutt in New York